ORNL/intersect-architecture/sos/logical/systems/dms.rst

    :name: intersect:arch:sos:logical:systems:dms:tiers
    :align: center
    :width: 600
+   :alt: The Data Management System tiers

-   The Data Management System (DMS) tiers.
+   The Data Management System tiers.

 The :term:`DMS` has the following services and microservice capabilities (mapping the :ref:`intersect:arch:sos` to the :ref:`intersect:arch:ms`):